MARTIMM/HikingCompanion/README.md

     * [x] Hike data container app copies its data to the directory
     * [x] HikingCompanion app installs the data from the directory and cleans it afterwards.

+### Licenses Qt software
+### Licenses Android?
+### Licenses Ios?
+### License Symbola font
+Unicode Fonts for Ancient Scripts
+(UFAS)
+ License Agreement
+UFAS: refers to the set of all fonts and documents available on this site; are licensed under the conditions stated in this License Agreement.
+Developer: refers to George Douros, Kolokotroni 3, Larissa, 41223, Greece; is the sole developer and exclusive owner of all UFAS material; retains all rights to previous, current and future versions of UFAS; does not warrant the performance or results User may obtain by using UFAS software; is in no event liable to User or anyone else for any consequential, incidental or special damages, or for any claim against User by any third party seeking such damages.
+User: refers to anyone who downloads UFAS from this, or any other, site; may use UFAS for strictly personal and non-commercial purposes, without charge; is allowed a single installation and no network installation; agrees not to adapt, modify, alter, translate, convert, or otherwise change UFAS; may not license, sell, rent, lease, sub license, lend, or in any way distribute UFAS for profit.
+Commercial or educational use of UFAS is not permitted.
+This and all UFAS licenses are exclusively issued by Developer.

+Font also found on Linux fedora!
+No license mentioned!

+### License for the hike data.
+There must be a license which must describe the application in such a way that the software is free but that the data for some hikes is to be paid for.

 # To do
+* [ ] The Plain qml page must have a status line at the bottom to show errors and other messages.
+* [ ] Remove a track must have a dialog window
+* [ ] Refine theming for all hikes and HikingCompanion.
+No gradients.
+* [ ] Texts must have more space on the side.
+It is too close to the edge.
+* [.]
+Add info about type and length of track.
+* [ ] Change color of route depending on type, walk (dark brown) or bike (blue)

 # Bugs
-* Keyboard of android tablet is shown in in uppercase.
+* [ ] Keyboard of android tablet is shown in in uppercase.
 Each time the keyboard is set in lowercase it switches back to uppercase after typing a letter.
 Also numbers are not available.
-* Done: Track information is not properly shown, must use utf8.
+* [x] Track information is not properly shown, must use utf8.
+Solved by proper initialization of QSettings.

 # Changes
 ## Application changes